crhrabal/fsg-github-demo/README.md

        - You or any other user can comment on specific commits.
      - You can @mention people to bring stuff to their attention in a comment.

-**No privilege needed for the above, you don't NEED write-access to a repository that isn't yours.**
+**No privilege needed for any of the above, you don't NEED write-access to a repository that isn't yours.**

 **Dashboard: Blame/Raw, Wiki, Graphs, Network**